Dragon Ball ドラゴンボール

 As the story unfolds, Son Goku learns martial arts, makes lifelong companions, faces powerful enemies, and learns about his origins, powers, and history.

-The story moves very quickly and takes an iconic turn when Son Goku transitions from childhood to adulthood, creating the transition between Dragon Ball and Dragon Ball Z.
+The story quickly gains in popularity and takes an iconic turn when Son Goku ages from childhood to adulthood, creating the transition between Dragon Ball and Dragon Ball Z.

 From Dragon Ball to Dragon Ball Z